adrienpsl/minishell/readme.md

 [X]  add

 ## get parse entry
-// add take all entry of that split and put in the array [] parse with ;
+[X] parse with ;
-[] parse with " "
+[X] parse with " "

+# tap test

+#

+# test env search with ng like in mongodb
+    rewrite in the libft a good function to handle that